Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped solution

 where we used the definition of $A$.
 Similar arguments apply to $\tilde{\eta}$ and $\tilde{\nu}$.
 With these corrections, we have satisfactory modulation estimates. \begin{lem}[Refined modulation estimate] Let $\widetilde{b}$, $\widetilde{\eta}$, and $\td{\nu}$ be the refined modulation parameters defined by \eqref{eq:RefinedModulationDefinition}.
 Then, we have the proximity estimates

 and the modulation estimates

 \end{lem}

 To prove this lemma, we need to estimate the nonlinear term in $w_{1}$ equation (see \eqref{eq:w1-equ-modify} and \eqref{eq:DefinitionNL1}) as the refined modulation parameters are defined with $w_{1}$.
-We state the first nonlinear estimate. \begin{lem} We have
+We state the first nonlinear estimate for $\text{NL}_1$ in \eqref{eq:DefinitionNL1}.
+We decompose it into even and odd parts and extract their main contributions. \begin{lem} We have a estimate for the odd part;